delphidabbler/vilib/README.md

 The Library is distributed in a zip file.

-To use the library simply copy the file `VIBinData.dll` to a  suitable directory and call into it from your program.
+To use the library simply extract the file `VIBinData.dll`, copy it to a suitable directory and call into it from your program.
 It is recommended that the DLL is placed in the same directory as the program that calls it.

+The zip file also contains four Markdown formatted text files:

+* `README.md` - this file.
+* `UserGuide.md` - information about how to use the DLL.
+* `CHANGELOG.md` - records changes in each release.
+* `LICENSE.md` - by using the library you are deemed to have agrred to this license.

 ## Documentation & Demos